CoreElectronics/CE-PiicoDev-LiPo-Expansion-Board-for-Raspberry-Pi-Pico/README.md

   - 2 3.3V
   - 3 SDA
   - 4 SCL
+- The I2C Bus presented at the PiicoDev connector contains series 120Ohm resistances to prevent destructive signal undershoot.
+Refer to the [schematic](Documents/schematic.pdf) for more information.
+To operate without these series resistors, users may connect directly to the GPIO instead.

 # License
 This project is open source - please review the LICENSE.md file for further licensing information.